sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/15binarySearchTreesBSTBalance.md

 * When the BST is right-sided.
 * It means when `balanceFactor(unbalancedNode) < -1`.
 * We can remember it in this way: The balance factor of the unbalanced node belongs to the negative family for the **left rotation**.
+* For the right-sided tree, we also check the right child of the unbalanced node.
 * If the balance factor of the right child of the unbalanced node also belongs to the negative family or to the neutral family (zero), it is only the **single left rotation**.
 * For example: